w3c/wai-tutorials/source/images/complex.html.erb.md

 It is also good practice to refer to and summarize more complex images from the accompanying text.
 For example, a reference like “The following graph shows that visitors were lost in the first quarter, but the numbers recovered in the second quarter” helps to point out the relevant information that the image is intended to present.

-## Image containing substantial information
+## Description containing structured information
 {:.ex}

 In this example, a bar chart of website visitor statistics has the short description “Bar chart showing monthly and total visitors for the first quarter 2014 for sites 1 to 3”, provided through the `alt` attribute of the image.
 The long description provides detailed information, including scales, values, relationships and trends that are represented visually.
 For example, to point out the declining values for site 1, consistent values for site 2, and increasing values for site 3 that are encoded in the bar chart.
 The [longdesc approach](#providing-a-link-to-the-long-description-via-longdesc) used in the following example is described later in the section.